nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

   </tr>
 </table>

-The responsible `Practitioner` who authorised the medication/medical device.

-May not always be the user who entered the record on the system but, where a system supports attribution to a responsible clinician, the attributed clinician **MUST** be referenced here.
+The person who entered the record on the system.

 ### note ###